rebkwok/sunshine/README.md

 * Configure logging in some way for uwsgi
 * Move the ssh keys into the vault.
 * Configure uwsgi to run in emperor mode.
+* Modify manage.py so that it automatically loads in envdir